ActiveCampaign vs Drip for Ecommerce 2026: Which One Actually Delivers?

 Q: Is ActiveCampaign or Drip better for Shopify stores in 2026?

 For pure Shopify stores, Drip wins.
-The native integration is tighter, setup is faster, and you get real-time sync, product-level targeting, and revenue attribution without any configuration headaches.
-ActiveCampaign works well with Shopify too, but it's not quite as plug-and-play.
+The native integration is tighter, setup is faster, and you get real-time sync, product-level targeting, and revenue tracking without configuration headaches.
+ActiveCampaign works with Shopify, but it's not as straightforward.
 If Shopify is your only channel, go with Drip.

 Q: Does Drip include SMS marketing, or is it an add-on?

-SMS is included in all Drip plans at no additional cost — no separate add-on pricing, no extra credits to manage (though outbound SMS usage does consume credits billed within the plan).
-ActiveCampaign charges separately for SMS access, which starts to add up at scale.
-This is honestly one of Drip's most underappreciated advantages at the sub-$100/mo price range.
+SMS is included in all Drip plans at no extra cost — no separate add-on, no additional credits to track separately (though SMS usage does consume credits within the plan).
+ActiveCampaign charges separately for SMS, which starts to add up at scale.
+This is honestly one of Drip's most overlooked advantages at the sub-$100/mo price range.

 Q: Can ActiveCampaign replace a separate CRM for an ecommerce business?

-On the Plus plan and above, yes — and it does it better than most people expect.
+On the Plus plan and above, yes — and it works better than most expect.
 ActiveCampaign's CRM handles contact management, deal pipelines, and task automation reasonably well.
-It's not Salesforce, and nobody's pretending it is, but for ecommerce businesses that need to track wholesale accounts or VIP customer relationships alongside mass marketing, it's genuinely useful.
-Drip doesn't offer anything comparable, full stop.
+It's not Salesforce, but for ecommerce businesses tracking wholesale accounts or VIP customers alongside mass marketing, it's genuinely useful.
+Drip doesn't offer anything comparable.

 Q: How does the pricing actually compare at 10,000 contacts?

-Drip comes in at ~$154/mo with all features included.
-ActiveCampaign Starter runs ~$109/mo but with limited features you'll likely find frustrating.
-ActiveCampaign Plus — which is the tier most ecommerce stores actually need — is ~$139/mo and adds the CRM, landing pages, and SMS access.
-At this contact level they're surprisingly competitive, with ActiveCampaign Plus offering more total functionality for about $15/mo more.
+Drip comes in at around $154/mo with all features.
+ActiveCampaign Starter runs roughly $109/mo but with limited features you'll likely find frustrating.
+ActiveCampaign Plus — which is what most ecommerce stores actually want — is about $139/mo and adds the CRM, landing pages, and SMS.
+They're surprisingly close at this level, with ActiveCampaign Plus offering more functionality for about $15/mo more.

 Q: Is it difficult to migrate from Drip to ActiveCampaign (or vice versa)?

-It's not trivial, and I'd push back on anyone who tells you otherwise.
-Contact and tag migration is manageable via CSV export/import — that part's fine.
-The painful part is rebuilding automation sequences, which don't have a universal import format and need to be reconstructed manually.
-If you have more than 10–15 active workflows, budget 2–4 weeks for a proper migration and do it well before any major campaign season.
-Definitely not something to tackle mid-Q4.
+It's not easy, and anyone telling you otherwise isn't being honest.
+Contact and tag migration through CSV is fine.
+The painful part is rebuilding automation sequences — they don't have a universal export format and need manual reconstruction.
+With more than 10–15 active workflows, budget 2–4 weeks for a proper migration.
+Definitely do this well before any major campaign season.

 Q: Are there better alternatives to both ActiveCampaign and Drip for ecommerce?

-Honestly, yes — depending on your situation, and I think it's worth saying that clearly.
-Klaviyo Klaviyo has become the dominant choice for serious ecommerce email marketing and is worth a hard look if revenue attribution and deep Shopify ecosystem integration are priorities for you.
+Yes, depending on your situation — and I think that's worth saying clearly.
+Klaviyo Klaviyo has become the top choice for serious ecommerce email marketing and deserves a close look if revenue tracking and deep Shopify integration matter to you.
 Omnisend Omnisend is a credible budget alternative with strong omnichannel features that often gets overlooked.
-Neither is a universally "better" choice, but both deserve a spot on your evaluation shortlist before you make a final call.
+Neither is universally "better," but both deserve a spot on your evaluation list before you decide.